Eroleice/LIAR/index.md

 ## Welcome to Project Leek Investment Analysis Revolution

-This is a study-purpose project started by two rookies who are looking for one way to have a better understanding about inevsting and mechines learning.
+This is a study-purpose project started by two rookies who are looking for a way to have a better understanding about investing and mechines learning.
 Quantitative Investment would probably be a good choice for us, so se decide to start this new project, for getting some real practice on how the combination of financing theories and mechine learning helps people make good decisions in capital market.

 We dont' know how long would this project take us to finish, or even may not be finished, but we are still working on it and enjoying the progression we have done so far!